IF1007/observable-api-gateway/README.md

 A Grafana service is automatically built on port 3000.
 It already contains a standard dashboard with all the detected microservices.

+## How To Run
+To set this project up, you only need to execute a `docker compose` command on your terminal and let docker works.

 ### LICENSE
 The MIT License (MIT)